tomas-ravalli/fcb-smart-booking/README.md

 ## Usage

 The Seats Availability Engine operates on a **human-in-the-loop** model, empowering the Ticketing Manager with data-driven forecasts to make strategic decisions.
 The system does not automatically push inventory to the market; instead, it provides a reliable forecast that allows for proactive and controlled inventory management.
-This approach blends the predictive power of machine learning with expert business judgment.

 1.  **Forecast generation**: The **Seat Availability Engine** predicts the final number of released seats for an upcoming match, providing a forecast for each stadium zone at various time horizons.
 2.  **Human review & risk management**: The **Ticketing Manager** reviews these evolving forecasts via a dashboard.
 Based on the model's prediction and their own business expertise, they decide when to apply a **risk buffer** (a safety margin) and how many seats to release to the market.
-3.  **Strategic inventory release**: The manager strategically manages this predicted inventory, pushing a portion of the forecast to the live ticketing system to meet early fan demand.
+3.  **Strategic inventory release**: The manager strategically manages this predicted inventory, pushing a portion of the forecast to the live ticketing system to meet fan demand.
 This aligns supply with the market dynamics, unlocking revenue that was previously lost.
-4.  **Fan purchase**: Fans can now purchase tickets for popular matches far in advance, improving their experience and allowing the club to capture revenue earlier.
+4.  **Fan purchase**: Fans can now purchase tickets for popular matches far in advance, improving their experience and allowing the club to capture revenue earlier and to effectively apply a dynamic pricing strategy.

-The output of the model is a crucial component for the **Ticketing Manager** to align seat supply with fan demand dynamics.
-The process ensures that inventory is managed responsibly, maximizing revenue while maintaining a positive and predictable fan experience.

 ## Structure